RINs: Renewable Gas as a Revenue Source

 What Technology Do You Need to Trade RINs?

-Greene lists four main technologies used to upgrade biogas to renewable natural gas standards—membrane separation, pressure swing adsorption, amine scrubbing, and water wash.
+Since not all biogas is created equally, the technology you choose to upgrade it will depend on your situation.
+The four main technologies used to upgrade biogas to renewable natural gas standards are membrane separation, pressure swing adsorption, amine scrubbing, and water wash.
 The major goal of each technology is to scrub carbon dioxide to purify methane present in the biogas and increase energy content.
 Selecting the right technology depends on system size, gas quality and pretreatment requirements.

 Choosing the right upgrading system can be difficult but is necessary to produce renewable natural gas that reliably meets EPA’s specifications.
 Once that system is operational, though, biogas producers can enter the RIN pool and take advantage of this lucrative market, while contributing to a fuel economy with fewer emissions and a smaller environmental footprint.